alexl011/CASA0015-Mobile-Systems-project/README.md

 ##Landing Page

-## Screen Shots
+## 📸 Screenshots
 Luggo helps you monitor your luggage weight, track its real-time location, and find it easily using Bluetooth and GPS technology.

-## 📸 Screenshots

 | Home Screen | Weight Monitor | Find Luggage |
 |:-----------:|:-------------:|:------------:|